 While this is a workable plan that has been around for decades (known variously as “the cabbage diet” or “Sacred Heart Diet” in addition to “the GM Diet”), no single plan is appropriate for all people.

 If you’re deciding whether or not to do this way of eating, you’ll find this comparison useful.
 We’ve put together the details on how the GM plan stacks up against two of today’s most popular — and our favorite — plans.
-The other plans, Fat Diminisher and The 3-Week Diet each have a wider range of benefits, including a supporting community of other dieters and detailed resources making it much easier to stay on track with the plans.
+The other plans, Venus Factor, The 3-Week Diet each have a wider range of benefits, including a supporting community of other dieters and detailed resources making it much easier to stay on track with the plans.

 Depending on what you need from a program and your personal preferences, there may be a better plan for you than the GM plan.